Last Updated May 29th 2020, 11:10 AM

 If you want to jump straight to the workout, scroll down for the video, below.

-HIIT workouts usually last from 10 to 30 minutes, but can give you the same results as a twice as long moderate-intensity workout.
+HIIT workouts usually last from 10 to 30 minutes, but they can give you the same results as a twice as long moderate-intensity workout.

 For example, if you run for 40 minutes, and I do a HIIT workout for 20 minutes, you and I will burn the same number of calories.